What is a care home top-up fee?

 - notification of how much the top-up payment will be

-- how often the payment will be reviewed – this should be annually
+- how often the payment will be reviewed

 - how the costs will be shared if the care home puts up its fees in the future

-Government funding might be available to help pay for a care home – we explain about means test thresholds and other ...
+Government funding might be available to help pay for a care home.
+We explain the means test and other rules.

-Find out how fees vary across the UK.
-There are also differences depending on the type of care home you are looking for ...
+Care home fees vary across the UK.
+It also depends on the type of care home you are looking for and your care needs.